emmanuelgonz/nost-monitor-frontend/README.md

 # nost-monitor-frontend

-Monitor Frontend for New Observing Strategies Testbed (NOS-T)
+Monitor Frontend for the New Observing Strategies Testbed (NOS-T)